ldw129/ldw129/README.md

   <p><p>
 </div>
 <div align="justified">
-  I am Lim Dong Wan, currently a Year 3 NTU B(Eng) Computer Science student.
+  Hello!
+I am Lim Dong Wan, a curious and meticulous a Year 3 NTU B(Eng) Computer Science student with a growing interest in the field of cybersecurity and networking.
   Feel free to connect with me through the following channels! :)
   <p><p>
   Email: limdongwan201528@gmail.com